 Have you tried several approaches to helping your teenager get off drugs or alcohol but nothing seems to work?
-Zenith Behavioral Health helps boys aged 13 to 17 with our 7 Challenges Program.
-This unique program teaches young people to see their addictions from a realistic, healthy viewpoint.
+Zenith Behavioral Health offers the 7 Challenges Program designed to teach young people to see their addictions from a realistic, healthy viewpoint.
 Ultimately, this program teaches them how to turn their lives around.

-If you would like more information about our exciting 7 challenges substance abuse program, our staff will be happy to explain it to you.
-Visit our admissions page now and get started showing your son the way to a healthy, substance-free life.
+If you would like more information about our 7 Challenges Substance Abuse Program, our staff will be happy to walk you through it.
+Visit our admissions page now and get started showing your child the way to a healthy, substance-free life.